Sleepycats46/password_manager/README.md

 **Method 1: Run the Program Directly**

-I have already packaged the program.
+I have already packaged the program using PyInstaller.
 You can run the main.exe file directly on your computer.

 **Method 2: Manually Install Dependencies and Run the Python Code**
 - Clone or download the project file
 - Ensure you have Python 3.10 or higher installed
-- Install the required dependencies (in requirements.txt)
+- Install the required dependencies (in **requirements.txt**)
-- Run the main.py file
+- Run the **main.py** file
 - Upon startup, the program will ask for a secret key.
-The default key is password.
+The default key is **password**.